Literacy

 • regularly publish, share and celebrate their work.

-SMART spelling is a systematic, explicit and synthetic (SES) phonics approach.
+Our spelling follows a systematic, explicit and synthetic (SES) phonics approach.
 Spelling is best taught through pattern and regularity.
-In SMART spelling rules are taught in the context of words, in a way that builds on from prior years.
-This is why SMART spelling is a whole school approach.
+Our spelling follows a sequential approach where spelling rules are taught in the context of words, in a way that builds on from prior years.

 There are two areas of knowledge that students need to develop to become independent spellers: